FRASER VALLEY ACADEMY OF DANCE604-826-0097

 In National Dance, students learn the exciting styles of International Folk Dances used in so many classical ballets, and a core part of Vaganova Academy and Royal Ballet School training.
 (View Schedules)

 Conditioning allows students to increase their flexibility and strength specifically for dance to improve both their quality and technical ability.
 While flexibility is an extremely important aspect of dance training, it is essential that students also develop the strength to manage this flexibility in order to help prevent injuries.
-Students learn age-appropriate elements of floor barre, stretch-strength and PBT training.

 Pointe Preparation 5